samshteinman/sharevibe/README.md

 TODO:

-1. Chatroom?
+1. Chatroom

+2. Be able to use songs in the cloud

-2. Listeners can't join in the middle of a song(currently using AVPlayer, will need to learn about Audio Queue Services)
+3. Listeners can't join in the middle of a song(currently using AVPlayer, will need to learn about Audio Queue Services)

+4. Instructions page?